Frequently Asked Questions:

 First of all, I really need to address this question first, since I experience it several times a year:

 “How much are the 12 Walnuts/Cherries/Oaks/Maples growing in my yard worth?”
-Answer: More than likely the best use for these are firewood, since it will cost you to have them removed.
+Answer: More than likely the best use for these are firewood, since it may cost you to have them removed.
 There are some exceptions to this, but they are rare.
 Keep reading!

 The primary reason such trees are not of value is that sawmills realize such trees often contain steel fasteners that have grown into the wood over time.
 These imbedded objects cause significant damage to the mill equipment.
 Such objects are potentially lethal during milling operations.
 Workers have been killed by flying metal pieces which are a result of the steel or carbide teeth hitting these objects.
 Other considerations are as follows: